 The effect on net income of the current period for a change in estimate that affects several future periods, such as a change in the service lives of depreciable assets or actuarial assumptions affecting pension costs.
 Disclosure of the effect on those income statement amounts is not necessary for estimates made each period in the ordinary course of accounting for items such as uncollectible accounts; however, disclosure is recommended if the effect of a change in the estimate is material;

-and
+Changes in accounting that are changes in reserve valuation basis as described in SSAP No. 51R—Life Contracts which have grade in or other optional application features, shall also include in the change in accounting disclosures information regarding the application of any grade in as provided for in SSAP No. 51R. and

 When subsequent financial statements are issued containing comparative restated results as a result of the filing of an amended financial statement, the reporting entity shall disclose that the prior period has been restated and the nature and amount of such restatement.